Forest TK/Kindergarten Vision

-In our Forest Kindergarten program, children learn through play and exploring our beautiful 35 acres of natural space.
-Our Forest Kindergarten is an outdoor program for 3.5-6 year olds.
+In our Forest TK/Kindergarten program, children learn through play and exploring our beautiful 35 acres of natural space.
+Our Forest TK/Kindergarten is an outdoor program for 3.5-6 year olds.
 Our inquiry-based learning nurtures a children’s sense of wonder and creativity.
 Through observing a child’s play, teachers craft meaningful play invitations, share stories or pose questions, which support the child’s learning process.

-Through joyful engagement in the Forest Kindergarten, children develop lifelong capacities for creative thinking, self-confidence and an awareness of others and their natural environment.
+Through joyful engagement in our Forest Program, children develop lifelong capacities for creative thinking, self-confidence and an awareness of others and their natural environment.

 Our Two-Year Kindergarten Model